Nerang–Murwillumbah Road: History

 The township of Nerang was surveyed in 1865.
 It became important to the surrounding district because it was the head of navigation on the Nerang River and the site of the first crossing for wheeled vehicles.
 From 1871 a Cobb & Co coach service ran from Brisbane, and river transport became more regular.
 The first industry to flourish was timber cutting, later followed by dairying and crop farming as tracts of native timber were cleared.
 The railway arrived in 1889.

 Timber cutting began in Numinbah Valley soon after cedar was discovered there in 1845, and in the Advancetown area in the 1870s, with a saw mill established in 1881.
 Bullock teams hauled timber to Nerang for dispatch to customers, at first by ship and later by train.
 The village of Advancetown began as a rest stop for the bullock teams.
 In the 1860s surveyors mapping the Queensland / New South Wales border discovered a route from Numinbah Valley to the Tweed Valley in New South Wales.
 This, combined with the clearance of timber, led to settlers moving into the area.

 The road first cut for bullock teams became a necessity for settlers, and improvements were made to support the operation of new farms.

 Upgrade

 Improve safety

 A project to improve safety on the road, at a cost of $37.5 million, was under construction in November 2021.

+Intersecting state-controlled roads

+This road intersects with the following state-controlled roads: